-The George Washington Regional Commission is seeking proposals to establish one or more contract(s) through competitive negotiation with one or more qualified source(s) to provide nonprofessional services, as described within the Request for Proposals (RFP) below, for marketing and advertising services for the GWRideConnect program.
+The George Washington Regional Commission sought proposals to establish one or more contract(s) through competitive negotiation with one or more qualified source(s) to provide nonprofessional services, as described within the Request for Proposals (RFP) below, for marketing and advertising services for the GWRideConnect program.

 Below are answers to questions that GWRC received about this RFP:

 Q: Are there any provisions for Small, Woman-owned or Minority businesses for this contract?

 A: Per page 7 of the GWRideConnect Marketing & Advertising Services RFP, Small, Women-Owned, and Minority-Owned Business Participation is one of the scoring criteria.